-A good solution that has proven effective in navigating Tel Aviv roads is using the Navigation app: Waze.
-This is the most widely used navigation app in Israel and it has proven very handy for navigating around the rapidly changing traffic in Tel Aviv.
+A good solution that has proven effective in navigating Tel Aviv roads is using the navigation app: Waze.
+This is the most widely used navigation app in Israel.
+It has proven very handy for navigating around the rapidly changing traffic in Tel Aviv.

 Do note, however, that Waze tends to recommend detours through some of the narrower streets in Tel Aviv, this can be somewhat challenging in case the vehicles used are wider vehicle types such as an SUV or minivan.